thisispivi/Deep-Learning-Supermarket/README.md

 In this section we will explain how to run the project

 ## Preliminary steps
-1. Install the matlab Deep Learning Toolbox Add On: Home > Add-On > Deep Learning Toolbox
+1. Install the matlab Statistic and Machine Learning Toolbox Add On: Home > Add-On > Statistic and Machine Learning Toolbox

 2. Install the matlab Deep Learning Toolbox Model for AlexNet Network Add On: Home > Add-On > Deep Learning Toolbox Model for AlexNet Network

 3. Install the matlab Deep Learning Toolbox Model for ResNet-18 Network Add On: Home > Add-On > Deep Learning Toolbox Model for ResNet-18 Network

 4. Install the matlab Deep Learning Toolbox Model for VGG-16 Network Add On: Home > Add-On > Deep Learning Toolbox Model for VGG-16 Network

+5. Install the Plot Confusion Matrix Add On: Home > Add-On > Plot Confusion Matrix by Vane Tshitoyan

 ## Dataset organization